holgern/scikit-optimize/CONTRIBUTING.md

 Contributing
 ============

-Scikit-Optimize is an open-source project and contributions of all kinds are welcome.
+Scikit-Optimize is an open-source project, and contributions of all kinds are welcome.
 We believe in this [code of conduct](CONDUCT.md).

 You can contribute with documentation, examples, reviewing pull requests, code,